Automattic/vip-governance-plugin/README.md

 2. Role

 So if a matching `postType` and `role` rule is found, the `role` rule will be applied, and the `postType` rule will be ignored.
 The best analogy is the CSS cascade where more specific rules overwrite less specific rules.
 We are making a choice that Role-based rules should overwrite Post Type rules.
 We will introduce a filter in the near future to allow this priority to be customized.

+#### Wildcards

+The wildcard `*` can be used within `allowedBlocks` and within `blockSettings` to target more than 1 block.
+The intention is that it will limit repeated rules, and allow greater flexibility in controlling the editor experience.

+For an example of this feature, refer [here](#default-wildcard-rule-set).

+Note: `allowedBlocks` are not respected under a wildcard block within `blockSettings`.
+This will only be respected under a targeted block such as `core/quote`.

 ### Quick Start